davidgranstrom/scnvim/README.md

 Run `:SCNvimStatusLine` to get feedback in the status line.

-See the [example init.vim](#) on how they can be used.
+See the [example configuration](#example-configuration) on how they can be used.

 This command calls `SCNvim.statusLineUpdate(<interval>, <port>)` in SuperCollider, where <port> is the UDP port of the remote plugin.
 Currently there is no way to support multiple (SuperCollider) sessions without guessing the port number for the remote plugin.
-But if you use single sessions you could probably add this to your `startup.scd` to automatically call the function on server boot.
+But if you mostly use single sessions you could probably add this to your `startup.scd` to automatically call the function on server boot.

 ```supercollider
 Server.default.doWhenBooted {